robxu9/node-webkit-tomster-seed/README.md

 ###4.
 Test ALL the things!

-Since your desktop application is basically just an AngularJS app, you can use [Karma](http://karma-runner.github.io/0.10/index.html), which is especially written for testing AngularJS apps end-to-end. *(ToDo: configure karma to fire up node-webkit instead of chromium.)*
+Since your desktop application is basically just an Ember.js app, you can use [Karma](http://karma-runner.github.io/0.10/plus/emberjs.html), which is awesome for testing Ember.js apps end-to-end. *(ToDo: configure karma to fire up node-webkit instead of chromium.)*

 ###5.
 Deploy your App!